-Interested in learning how to insert your hand lettering into a product mockup using Photoshop?
+Interested in learning how to insert your hand lettering into a product mockup using a creative program like Pixlr, Vectr or Photoshop?

 In a previous lesson, we’ve covered how to create your own vectorized monoline lettering, which we’ll incorporate into this tutorial to show you how to place your lettering work into any product – and thus creating a mockup.

 Image of a product/mockup Your hand lettering artwork Creative programs: Pixlr, Vectr, or Photoshop CS5 (or higher)

 How to Insert Your Hand Lettering Into A Mockup